akhilrajmailbox/GuestBook/README.md

 Note : Assumning that you are successfully configured the Multi master Kubernetes Cluster and K8s Manager machine to connect to K8s cluster with kubectl and helm commands.

-run these two commands to ensure that you are able to access the kubernetes cluster from your K8s Manager Machine.
+run these two commands to ensure that you are able to access the kubernetes cluster from your `K8s Manager Machine`.

+ssh to `K8s Manager Machine`

 ```
 $ kubectl get ns